frankcarey/didi-starter/visualize-bag.md

 Make sure your data is in the ./data folder.

+## 0. Build the ros:nvidia image

+This uses docker to build the image we need for the next steps.

+`ahoy build`

 ## 1. Start a ros docker container

 We start it with `bash` so that we can start multiple programs at the same time.
 (TODO: Make this easier)